LTLA/chipseqDBResults/h3k9ac.knit.md

 Only unmarked reads (i.e., not potential PCR duplicates) are used to calculate the cross-correlations.
 This reduces noise from variable PCR amplification and decreases the size of the "phantom" peak at the read length [@landt2012chipseq].
-However, removal of marked reads is risky as it caps the signal in high-coverage regions of the genome.
+However, general removal of marked reads is risky as it caps the signal in high-coverage regions of the genome.
 This can result in loss of power to detect DB, or introduction of spurious DB when the same cap is applied to libraries of different sizes.
 Thus, the marking status of each read will be ignored in the rest of the analysis, i.e., no duplicates will be removed in downstream steps.

 # Counting reads into windows

-*[csaw](https://bioconductor.org/packages/3.9/csaw)* uses a sliding window strategy to quantify protein binding intensity across the genome.
+*[csaw](https://bioconductor.org/packages/3.10/csaw)* uses a sliding window strategy to quantify protein binding intensity across the genome.
 Each read is directionally extended to the average fragment length (Figure \@ref(fig:directional)) to represent the DNA fragment from which that read was sequenced.
 Any position within the inferred fragment is a potential contact site for the protein of interest.
 To quantify binding in a genomic window, the number of these fragments overlapping the window is counted.
 The window is then moved to its next position on the genome and counting is repeated^[Each read is usually counted into multiple windows, which will introduce correlations between adjacent windows but will not otherwise affect the analysis.].
-This is done for all libraries such that a count is obtained for each window in each library.
+This is done for all samples such that a count is obtained for each window in each sample.

 <div class="figure">
 <img src="h3k9ac_files/figure-html/directional-1.png" alt="Directional extension of reads by the average fragment length `ext` in single-end ChIP-seq data.
 Each extended read represents an imputed fragment, and the number of fragments overlapping a window of a given `width` is counted." width="100%"  class="widefigure" />
 <p class="caption">(\#fig:directional)Directional extension of reads by the average fragment length `ext` in single-end ChIP-seq data.
 Each extended read represents an imputed fragment, and the number of fragments overlapping a window of a given `width` is counted.</p>
 </div>

-The `windowCounts()` function produces a `RangedSummarizedExperiment` object containing these counts in matrix form.
+The `windowCounts()` function produces a `RangedSummarizedExperiment` object containing a matrix of such counts.
-Each row corresponds to a window and each column represents a library.
+Each row corresponds to a window; each column represents a BAM file corresponding to a single sample^[Counting can be parallelized across files using the `BPPARAM=` argument.];
+and each entry of the matrix represents the number of fragments overlapping a particular window in a particular sample.

 ```r